Retirement health coverage premiums

 Any premiums you are required to pay for your retirement health care are automatically deducted from your monthly pension payment.
 We deduct premiums one month in advance.
 For example, January premiums are deducted from your December pension payment.

 If your pension payment cannot cover the premiums, you can pay the extended health care and dental plan premiums directly to Pacific Blue Cross through a pre-authorized withdrawal from your bank account.
-You will receive an invoice from the BC Government for your MSP premium.

 This direct payment option is also available to your spouse after your death, if the pension continues to be paid and your spouse was covered by the extended health care or dental plans when you died.
 Contact us for more information.